We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Appears in 2 contracts

 Damage From Casualty. (a) If any material portion of the Premises or the Building affecting Tenant’s use of the Premises is damaged by fire or other casualty, Tenant shall give Landlord written notice of such casualty promptly after Tenant becomes aware of such casualty.
-Within 30 sixty (60) days after Tenant gives Landlord written notice of such casualty or Landlord otherwise becomes aware of such casualty, Landlord shall reasonably estimate, and give Tenant written notice of, the period commencing with the date of such notice (the “Restoration Period”) that Landlord anticipates will be reasonably required to perform the restoration work which is the responsibility of Landlord as provided below.
-If Landlord reasonably estimates that the Restoration Period will be longer than 90 days, one year (or if such casualty occurs during less than one year, longer than the final six (6) months of the Lease Term and Tenant does not elect to exercise a right to extend the remaining Lease Term, if any), then either Landlord or Tenant may terminate this Lease by giving to the other written notice of termination within ten (10) days after Landlord gives Tenant written notice of such estimate.
+Within 30 forty five (45) days after Tenant gives Landlord written notice of such casualty, Landlord shall reasonably estimate, and give Tenant written notice of, the period commencing with the date of such notice (the “Restoration Period”) that Landlord anticipates will be reasonably required to perform the restoration work which is the responsibility of Landlord as provided below.
+If Landlord reasonably estimates that the Restoration Period will be longer than 90 two hundred seventy (270) days, or if such casualty occurs during the final six (6) months of the Lease Term and Tenant does not elect to exercise a right to extend the Lease Term, if any, then either Landlord or Tenant may terminate this Lease by giving to the other written notice of termination within ten (10) days after Landlord gives Tenant written notice of such estimate.
 Such notice of termination shall be effective on the date thereof, and if Tenant is then occupying the Premises, Tenant shall thereafter have a reasonable period of time in which to vacate the Premises.
-If (i) Landlord reasonably estimates that the Restoration Period will be 90 days one year or shorter, or (ii) Landlord reasonably estimates that the Restoration Period will be longer than 90 days one year but neither Landlord nor Tenant exercises its right to terminate this Lease as set forth above, then this Lease shall not terminate; and in such event, Landlord shall, unless Landlord exercises its termination right pursuant to Section 10.3103, with reasonable dispatch, repair or rebuild so much of the Premises (and Building, as applicable) as were originally constructed by Landlord (or its predecessor) to substantially their condition immediately prior to the condition thereof as of the Term Commencement Date casualty (subject, however, to Legal Requirements then in existence), and Tenant shall, forthwith after shall concurrently (to the completion extent practical and consistent with good construction practices) (i) repair and restore so much of Landlord’s Restoration Work, repair or rebuild the Premises as were constructed by Tenant or are the responsibility of Tenant under this Lease and (ii) repair and restore its fixtures and personal property (but only to substantially its condition immediately before the occurrence extent of the casualtyproceeds of insurance carried or required by this Lease to be carried by Tenant).
+If (i) Landlord reasonably estimates that the Restoration Period will be 90 two hundred seventy (270) days or shorter, or (ii) Landlord reasonably estimates that the Restoration Period will be longer than 90 two hundred seventy (270) days but neither Landlord nor Tenant exercises its right to terminate this Lease as set forth above, then this Lease shall not terminate; and in such event, Landlord shall, unless Landlord exercises its termination right pursuant to Section 10.3, with reasonable dispatch, repair or rebuild the Premises to the substantially their condition thereof as of delivery of the Term Commencement Date Premises to Tenant (subject, however, to Legal Requirements then in existence), and Tenant shallshall concurrently (to the extent practical and consistent with good construction practices) (i) repair and restore so much of the Premises as was the responsibility of Tenant under this Lease and (ii) repair and restore its fixtures and personal property. (b) If, forthwith pursuant to Section 10.1(a), Landlord is required to restore the Premises and Landlord fails to substantially complete such restoration within thirty (30) days after the completion end of the Restoration Period, subject to extension for delay beyond the reasonable control of Landlord’s Restoration Work, repair or rebuild then Tenant shall have the Premises right to terminate this Lease upon thirty (30) days prior written notice to Landlord.
+If Landlord fails to substantially its condition immediately before the occurrence complete such restoration work within such thirty (30) day period, then this Lease shall terminate as of the casualtysuch thirtieth (30th) day.

 Appears in 2 contracts